RocioCarmonaMolero/TFMweb/README.md

 ## 3. Classification of CaALDHs

-For the classification, the criteria stablished by the ALDH Gene Nomenclature Committee (AGNC) in 1999 was applied.
-Two proteins belong to the same gene family if they have more than 40% identity; to the same subfamily if they have more than 60% identity.
-In the annotation, the root 'ALDH' is followed by a family descriptor number, a capital letter to describe the subfamily, a number specifying the individual gene within the subfamily and a lowercase letter if necessary to designate variants (Zhu et al., 2014).
+The criteria stablished by the ALDH Gene Nomenclature Committee (AGNC) for the classification was applied (AGNC; http://www.genenames.org/guidelines.html ; Vasiliou et al., 1999).
+Two proteins belong to the same gene family if they have > 40% identity; to the same subfamily if they have > 60% identity.
+The root 'ALDH' is followed by a family descriptor number, a capital letter to describe the subfamily, a number specifying the individual gene within the subfamily and a lowercase letter if necessary to designate variants.
-Frequent methods for classifying this family in plants are based on homology with other plant species that are already described.
-For this, BLASTP of all 37 chickpea aldolases was made against the Protein Refseq database of *Medicago truncatula* and *Glycine max*, both being legumes and *Medicago* the model plant of them.
-All the results were downloaded and filtered to eliminate those whose identity was <40% and whose query length was less than the hit length: [Blast_Sieve.R](https://raw.githubusercontent.com/RocioCarmonaMolero/ScriptProteinas/master/Blast_Sieve.R)
+Frequent methods for classifying this family in plants are based on homology with other plant species already described.
+For this, BLASTP of all 37 CaALDH was made against the Protein refseq database of *Medicago truncatula* and *Glycine max*, both being legumes and *Medicago* the model plant.
+All the results were downloaded and filtered to eliminate those whose identity was < 40% and whose query length was less than the hit length through the R script [Blast_Sieve.R](https://raw.githubusercontent.com/RocioCarmonaMolero/ScriptProteinas/master/Blast_Sieve.R)

 ## 4. Phylogeny

 A multiple alignment of the sequences of the aldehyde dehydrogenases of *Medicago truncatula* (MtALDH) and *Cicer arietinum* (CaALDH) was performed in the form of one gene per locus with the MUSCLE program using the default parameters (Edgar, 2004).
 To deduce the evolutionary history, the Neighbor-Joining method was used (Saitou & Nei, 1987).
 The consensus bootstrap tree was inferred from 1000 repetitions (Felsenstein, 1985).
 Evolutionary distances were calculated using the Poisson correction method (Zuckerkandl & Pauling, 1965), being in the units of the number of amino acid substitutions per site.
 Evolutionary analyzes were performed in MEGA6 (Tamura et al., 2013).
-We consider sister pairs those proteins grouped on the basis of high bootstrap values (> 65%) [(Die et al., 2018)](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4695-9).
+We consider sister pairs those proteins grouped on the basis of bootstrap values > 65% [(Die et al., 2018)](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4695-9).

 ## 5. Duplication Analysis

 For the duplication analysis of the CaALDH, the Circoletto program (Darzentas, 2010) was used.
-Both the FASTA query and the FASTA database are the protein sequences of CaALDH; with ultra-strict E-value values (10 -180), using absolute score / colored bands and colors: green for identities ≤ 95%, orange ≤ 99% and red> 99%.
+Both the FASTA query and the FASTA database are the CaALDH protein sequences; with ultra-strict E-value values (10 -180), using absolute score / colored bands and colors: green for identities ≤ 95%, orange ≤ 99% and red > 99%.

 ## 6. Expression in silico

 The coding sequences of the CaALDH genes were used as a query against the chickpea NCBI EST database.
-The search parameters were established as follows: megablast, identity> 90%, length> 180 bp and E-value <10-10 [(Die et al., 2018)](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4695-9).
+The search parameters were established as follows: megablast, identity > 90%, length > 180 bp and E-value < 10-10 [(Die et al., 2018)](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4695-9).

 ## 7. Code availability